6thfdwp/learning-thoughts/notes/Algorithm.md

     /  \   /
   9   15  12
 ```
 We use a slick array to represent tree structure without storing pointers in each node.
-The parent and children for item at position k have been determined
+The parent and children for item at position k can be determined
 ```sh
 parent(k): return k/2
 left(k):   return 2k
 right(k):  return 2k+1
 ```

-`heap` is particular suitable for:
-- The items in the queue frequently get updated (priority value), also inserted, deleted, still be able to retrieve min/max item efficiently
+Heap can also be implemented with binary tree, but take more space as need to store two pointers.

+The common ops in `heap`:
+- insert: O(logN)
+  Insert to the right most position to keep tree complete, bubble up to the right position

+- extract min/max: O(logN)
+  Return the root node value (or the first el), rebuild the heap to maintain the property (swap the last leaf node to the top, bubble down to right position)

+- retrieve min/max: O(1)

+As `heap` maintaining the priority (either descending or ascending) efficiently, it is used as core data structure in BFS for shortest path

 #### § Dictionary